francoduenas11/vite-react-demo/README.md

 * `GET https://jsonplaceholder.typicode.com/posts?_limit=6`
 * This is public test data.
 No auth required.
 Rate limits are low; do not rely on it for production.

-## What to show in the demo

-* Open the deployed URL.
-Show the responsive grid.
-* Open DevTools network tab and show the GET request to jsonplaceholder.
-* Show loading and error states by throttling or editing the fetch URL.
-* Point to the small commit history and README on GitHub.

-## Notes and small edits to personalize

-* Replace the demo title with your name and a one-line description.
-* Add a screenshot in `/assets` and link it in this README.
-* Optionally replace inline styles with Tailwind or a small CSS file.

 ## License

 MIT

----

-If you want, I can also generate the exact commit messages and a 3-commit plan for this repo.